 Where to Stay in Baltimore

-Disclosure: Booking through these links could result in a commission paid to Mad Hatters NYC.
-There is no additional cost to you.
+Disclosure: Booking through these links could result in a commission paid to Mad Hatters NYC at no additional cost to you.
+Thank you for your support!

 Mount Vernon is a great non-touristy neighborhood to call home during your Baltimore visit.
 It offers a central location between Penn Station to the north and Inner Harbor to the south.
 Anchored by Baltimore’s own Washington Monument, you’re in close proximity to institutions like the Walters Art Museum and the Maryland Historical Society.
 There’s also the Mount Vernon Marketplace for a variety of fun eateries.
 Here are two great hotels in the area: